Skip to main content

 What happens when your mortgage lender force-places insurance on your property — what it covers, what it doesn't, and how to avoid it.

-How to handle insurance claims for foundation damage caused by water leaks, soil settlement, and heaving.
-Covers the earth movement exclusion, California's efficient proximate cause doctrine, repair methods, and how to document your claim.
+How to handle foundation damage claims from water leaks, settlement, and heaving.
+The earth movement exclusion, efficient proximate cause, and repair methods.

 Games Insurers Play: The ‘Wear and Tear’ Relabeling Game